logos-co/roadmap/content/dst/codex/codex-comparison.md

 `vac:dst:codex:codex-comparison`

 ## Description
 We will compare Codex to other systems like IPFS and BitTorrent to see how it performs.

 We will compare on things such as:
 * Time to first byte
 * Bandwidth usage
 * Stability
 * Reliability

 Most importantly we will do a head to head speed test comparing download speeds of Codex against other systems.
-This will allow us to understand where Codex needs improvement and where it stands.
+This will allow us to understand where Codex needs improvement and where it stands right now in terms of suitability for different use cases.

 We will support the Conduit of Expertise narrative directly by providing valuable insights to Codex that allow them to understand how Codex performs in comparison to common and popular systems in the "altruistic" space.

-These efforts will contribute in these ways to the Conduit of Expertise narrative:
+Specifically, we will:

 * Accelerate Codex reaching competitiveness with BitTorrent or find out what is and isn't possible to do.
+* Answer the simple question: "Is Codex faster than BitTorrent?" and in doing so, allow that to be a yes one day 😀
-* Test the reliability of Codex in automated and highly stressful benchmarks that push its limits and reveal them in the process.
+* Test the reliability of Codex in automated and highly stressful benchmarks that push its limits and reveal its shortcomings.
 * Improve the RFC culture by allowing us to reuse the work we do here to build future scenarios that can test complicated situations and requirements in a repeatable way.

 ## Task List